Ridgewood High School (New Jersey): Athletics

-In 2019, the boys’ baseball team also won their first ever NJSIAA Group IV state title, defeating Eastern Regional High School by a score of 2-1 in the group final.
-That same season, the team won their first championship in the 61-year history of the Bergen County Tournament, defeating Saint Joseph Regional High School by a score of 10-7 in the tournament final.
+The baseball team won the Group IV state championship in 2019 (vs. Eastern Regional High School) and 2024 (vs. Old Bridge High School).
+In 2019, the team won their first ever state title, defeating Eastern Regional by a score of 2–1 in the group final.
+That same season, the team won their first championship in the 61-year history of the Bergen County Tournament, defeating Saint Joseph Regional High School by a score of 10–7 in the tournament final.

 Music

-Ridgewood High School's music department offers three orchestras, three choirs, three concert bands, a marching band, two jazz ensembles, and numerous small ensembles.
+Ridgewood High School's music department offers three orchestras, four choirs, three concert bands, a marching band, two jazz ensembles, and numerous small ensembles.
 Ridgewood High School was named a Grammy Signature School in 2004.

 The three curricular bands are the symphonic band, concert band, and wind ensemble, conducted by John W. Luckenbill III and Jeffery G. Haas.
 The symphonic band is an entry-level band where students focus on sharpening their skills in rhythm, pitch, and balance.
 The use of method books and exercises is supplemented by appropriate concert selections (Level 2.5 to 3), and these skills are developed in an enjoyable environment.